By Katelyn Millinor, LPC, Manager of Behavioral Health Quality

 Don’t avoid these feelings, recognize them.
 We can also expect these feelings to come in waves.
 The first wave will probably be the biggest, emotionally, and then it can become more manageable from there.

-The important thing is to know yourself and expect some ups and downs, probably even more in 2020 than before with holidays and mental health combined.
+The important thing is to know yourself and expect some ups and downs.
 But the second most important thing to remember is that it’s best to embrace the feelings, the ups and downs, and work through them rather than trying to stop these feelings altogether.

 Knowing yourself is key to the entire process of mental and emotional health during the holidays and throughout the year.
 Try to understand your triggers – something that can make you feel sad, angry, overwhelmed – and be prepared.